 With this education, a practice can change and become part of the transformation of veterinary medicine.

 As the Executive Director of CattleDog Publishing, I am partially responsible for the financial solvency of the company.
-We do not receive any sponsorship for the development of educational products like the Low Stress Handling™ Certification program, for the supporting of business operations, or for marketing.
+We do not receive any sponsorship for the development of educational products like the Low Stress Handling® Certification program, for the supporting of business operations, or for marketing.
 This was a personal choice by Dr. Sophia Yin, the founder of the company, to which we still adhere.
 Dr. Yin’s policy to provide free posters, blog access, and short educational videos is also honored and central to the mission of the company.
-Our slow growth strategy, unbiased and unaffected by sponsorship, was very important to Dr. Yin, and has worked well for our company.
+Our slow-growth strategy, unbiased and unaffected by sponsorship, was very important to Dr. Yin and has worked well for our company.
 Some certification programs may require membership or continued payment for access to program resources; this is a common business model that provides the money to grow and develop quickly and protect branding.
 In short, it takes money to create, maintain, and develop educational programs.
 These strategies will differ between programs and is a part of that program’s identity.

 There is a fine line between a certification program promoting and advertising certified members and creating a “we are better than you” image or creating a public image that non-certified professionals have no knowledge or skills.
 Recently articles informing of a national marketing campaign directing consumers to Fear Free℠ certified practices have been published.
 The approach in these articles makes sense for increasing awareness of the program and an opportunity for sponsor exposure.
 An article in the December 2017 Midwest Veterinary Supply magazine, however, has created some stir within the veterinary community.
 The tone of the article, intended or not, gives the impression that non-Fear Free℠ certified practices will lose clients and may not be able to exist, simply because they are not Fear Free℠ certified.
 This assertion was taken as a challenge by many veterinary practitioners and has begun to develop into a sense of division within the veterinary community.
-Fear Free℠ is a wonderful program, but at the same time it is not the only certification / educational program that has many numerous benefits to the veterinary practice and industry.
+Fear Free℠ is a wonderful program, but at the same time, it is not the only certification / educational program that has many numerous benefits to the veterinary practice and industry.

 Veterinary medicine is a small profession.
 Individual practices do not have deep pockets to invest in every certification and educational program available.
-There are many practices who use techniques in reducing fear and stress in patients and do a good job at it.
+There are many practices that use techniques in reducing fear and stress in patients and do a good job at it.
 They may even become certified in one program or another in the future if they are encouraged and feel accepted.
 When change is happening, it takes time.
 As a general practitioner in a solo practice in rural Illinois, I can attest to the real-life costs of running a practice.
 I, like many other practice owners, have to weigh the costs and benefits of all the various certification programs out there and decide for my practice in my community what blend of education, staffing costs, and benefits to my patients and practice works best at that time.
 If someone inferred that I was not “adequate” or “qualified” in pain management simply because I am not certified in this, I would be offended.
-I am both knowledgeable and skillful in pain management, yet the costs of this certification, on top of my other professional certifications and requirements needed for my practice is too much.
+I am both knowledgeable and skillful in pain management, yet the costs of this certification, on top of my other professional certifications and requirements needed for my practice, is too much.
 I, like many others, appreciate the acknowledgement that my knowledge and skill base is still “adequate” and “qualified,” despite my lack of certification.

-The Low Stress Handling Certification program has a registry of certified individuals and organizations (in development – available in early 2018), wherein we offer ways to promote those who are certified through our program, yet we also support those who are engaging in Low Stress education at any level and through any certification program.
+The Low Stress Handling® Certification program has a registry of certified individuals and organizations (in development – available in early 2018), wherein we offer ways to promote those who are certified through our program, yet we also support those who are engaging in Low Stress education at any level and through any certification program.
 “To all of the dogs and cats who could have had a better hospital experience” is the dedication of the Low Stress Handling, Restraint and Behavior Modification of Dogs & Cats book by Dr. Sophia Yin.
 A better hospital experience starts one step at a time.
 Small changes count – you are part of the change in veterinary medicine when you use even one technique from this book or any other resource you use.
 Please support your local veterinary clinic, staff, and all animal professionals who are a part of “a better hospital experience”.

 Dr Sally J Foote,